-Environmental and Sustainability Report
+Corporate Responsibility and Sustainability Report

 Net-zero carbon electricity by 2050

-Both the Intergovernmental Panel on Climate Change (IPCC) and the MCS rely on decarbonizing electric generation, using energy efficiently, and electrifying other energy uses, including transportation.
+Both the Intergovernmental Panel on Climate Change (IPCC) and the U.S. Mid-Century Strategy (MCS) for Deep Decarbonization rely on decarbonizing electric generation, using energy efficiently and electrifying other energy uses, including transportation.
 These are the strategies MGE is pursuing and will continue to pursue to achieve deep decarbonization.

 “MGE was one of the first utilities nationwide to set a goal of net-zero carbon electricity by 2050, and we continue to work toward our goal of reducing carbon at least 80% by the end of this decade,” said Chairman, President and CEO Jeff Keebler.
 “We’re working aggressively toward these goals while ensuring that we continue to provide safe and reliable service and that all of our customers enjoy the economic and environmental benefits of our clean energy transition.
 That is part of our fundamental commitment to serve our customers as your community energy company.”